python-adaptive/paper/paper.md

 runner = Runner(bal_learner, goal)

 ```
-For more details on how to use Adaptive we recommend to read the documentation [@adaptive_docs].
+For more details on how to use Adaptive, we recommend to read the tutorial inside the documentation [@adaptive_docs].

 # Possible extensions